jaredly/geometricart/Roadmap.md

 ## Guide Inspector Please

 - [x] For knowing what circles share the same radius
-- [ ]

 ##

+- [ ] what iff there we show the final image as like ...
+  - [ ] a preview in the corner?
+  - [ ] a preview underlayment

-- [ ] when animating in a path, if all the sides are shared with existing paths, just plop it in
+- [x] when animating in a path, if all the sides are shared with existing paths, just plop it in
   - ok for that matter, do we even need to do the song & dance? can't I just always plop it in?

 - ooooh can we do like a dependency analysis on marks, and do some regrouping of stuff?